-There are many reasons that your MacBook could be overheating.
-From problematic apps using too much CPU to poor ventilation as you lay in bed with your Mac, here are things to check for and do if your MacBook is overheating along with ways to prevent it.
+There are many reasons why your MacBook could be overheating.
+From problematic apps using too much CPU to poor ventilation as you lay in bed with your Mac, here are things to check for and the ways to prevent your MacBook from overheating.

 Keep an eye on ventilation